Vol. 62, 2023

 females than in males.
 In contrast, the expression of kera and dcn was higher in males than in

 females.
-The analysis of ΔCT values of three markers has
+The ΔCT values of three markers were analyzed to

-applied to the sex typing of Japanese eel.
-The results suggested that a
+sex of Japanese eels.
+The results suggested that if a silver eel had a

 assessed by the ΔCT of LOC111853410